The watchword for the week: Sing to the Lord, bless God’s name; tell of God’s salvation from day to day. Psalm 96:2

-Let us give thanks for your goodness, dear God, let the people shout their joy.
+We thank your goodness, dear God; let the people shout their joy.

-We praise you for your freely given love and the gift or your Son, our Savior, Jesus Christ.
+We praise you for your freely given love and the gift of your Son, our Savior, Jesus Christ.

 May we live our praise through our daily lives.

-Gracious God, we love you, and we are thankful that you accept us as we are but challenge us to become more of who you want us to be.
+Gracious God, we are thankful that you accept us as we are but challenge us to become more of who you want us to be.

 Psalm 96:1-9, 10-13

 sing to God, all the earth.